Shaping the future of Urban Air Mobility

 - Mr. Henrik Morgen, Innovation Hub Director Northern Europe, EIT Urban Mobility

-- Mr. Mikael Shamim, CEO of Helicus BVBA, Coordinator of SAFIR-Med
+- Mr. Mikael Shamim, CEO of Helicus BVBA (Coordinator of the SAFIR-Med project)

 - Dr. Vassillis Agouridas, Airbus Urban Mobility.
 Leader of the UAM Initiative, UAM Cities Initiative (EU’s Smart Cities Markeplace)